fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

    .. object:: hidewindow (16)

       Do not create a view window for this font even if the UI is active.
+Note: This option supports efficient bulk processing of fonts in scripts run through the UI but using it can be tricky.
+Open fonts will be listed at the bottom of the "Window" menu but choosing them will have no effect.
+If some fonts are not closed you may need to "force-quit" the application using your OS.

    .. object:: alltables (32)